mientjan/react-native-markdown-renderer/README.md

 #### Step 1

-Identify the new components and integrate the plugin with a rendered compoonent.
+Identify the new components and integrate the plugin with a rendered component.
 We can use the `debugPrintTree` property to see what rules we are rendering:

 ```jsx